Ziang-Lu/Design-Patterns/2-Creational Patterns/6-Builder Pattern/Builder Pattern.md

 ### Applicability

 Problem: Creating and assembling the parts of a <u>complex</u> object directly within the class is inflexible.

-It commits
+It commits the class to creating a particular representation of the complex object, and makes it impossible to change the representation later independently (without having to change) from the class.

 * How can a class (the same contruction process) create different representations of a complex object?